Age-Old Wisdom meets Modern Tools

 - Plant the seeds in light, well-drained soil and space them 1 to 2 inches apart.
-Sow the seeds at intervals starting after the last spring frost date; the best time to plant is between March and May.
+Sow the seeds at 3-week intervals for continued harvest.

 - It is important to keep the seeds moist during their germination, so remember to water the plants regularly.

-- It is important to water the seedlings regularly throughout the growing season.
+- Water the seedlings regularly throughout the growing season.
 They require about 1 inch of water per week for best growth.

-- Space the seedlings about 6 inches apart so that they have room to develop healthy leaves.
+- Thin seedlings to 6 inches apart so that they have room to develop healthy leaves.

 - Once the plants are established, they do not need as much water per week.
 Keep them moist, but be careful not to overwater them.